mnooner256/ClassCalendar/README.md

 $ gencal ini-spec-file output.html
 ```

-To be clear, you only need from this repository is the gencal script.
+To be clear, you only need the gencal script from this repository.
 The
 other files are there as example input and example style sheets.